QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/agile-scrum/index.md

 <br>
 <p class="text-center">🪙 My two cents 🪙</p>

-**As a Scrum master**, try to relay as much as possible information in your group.
-It may be a good idea to have a **one-to-one talk** with each member, once a day/[...].
+**As a Scrum master**, try to relay as much as possible to your group.
+It may be a good idea to have a **one-on-one talk** with each member, once a day/[...].
 This may help them think of new ways of doing something, improve their documentation/comments, think of new tests, and hopefully broaden both your and their horizons.
 </div></div>

 <hr class="sep-both">